 - The platform is handling administration and attracts both borrowers and investors.

-An illustration of the traditional P2P lending business model can be found below.
+An illustration of the standard P2P lending business model can be found below.
 To emphasize the different actors in the funding process, the supply-side (lenders/investors) is highlighted in blue and the demand-side (borrowers) is highlighted in red.
 In the middle, the P2P lending platform’s role as an intermediator between the demand- and supply-side is illustrated:

 Thus, the peer-to-peer lending platform is administrating the financing business between the lenders and the borrower and takes care of attracting both borrowers and investors.
 If investors leave the platform because of bad returns, there is nobody to supply funding to the borrowers – and the platform will eventually go out of business.
-If the borrowers leave the platform because of bad treatment and terms, there is nobody to provide investors with a return – and the platform will eventually go out of business.
+If the borrowers leave the platform because of bad treatment and bad terms, there is nobody to provide investors with a return – and the platform will eventually go out of business.

 P2P Lending Business Model 2: P2P Lending with Loan Originators

 A loan originator is a non-bank financial institution that uses marketing to acquire borrowers looking for a loan.
-The two main jobs of loan originators are to convince borrowers that their lending terms are the best and to help borrowers navigate the closing table.
+The two main jobs of loan originators are to convince borrowers that their lending terms are attractive and to help borrowers navigate the closing table.
 However, for both investors and borrowers, it is important to keep in mind that a loan originator is a sales entity first and a loan approval adviser second.

 Since the loan originator’s loans are facilitated on the platform’s marketplace, it is possible for the platform to remove the loan originator if it provides bad returns and instead try to find someone more reliant.
-This could happen if, for example, the borrowers the loan originator provides to the platform repeatedly do not pay back their loans.
+This could happen if, for example, the borrowers provided by the loan originator to the platform repeatedly do not pay back their loans.
 This will lead to investors losing money, which will force the platform to react because it must make sure investors see good returns to keep them on the platform.

 Buyback Guarantees and Other Insurance Products

 To convince investors they will not lose their money, P2P lending platforms that use business model 2 often structure the investments to include a buyback guarantee or another insurance-like product.
-This sort of “guarantee” is a deal, which gives the investors a promise from the loan originator that it will buy back bad loans after a given period, usually between 30-90 days of delinquency – if they have enough money in their company to do it.
+This sort of “guarantee” is a deal, which gives investors a promise from the loan originator that it will buy back bad loans after a given period, usually between 30-90 days of delinquency – if they have enough money in their company to do it.